Fall 2022 [Bono]

-However, for this lab, because it's primarily focused on familiarizing yourself with the programming environment, we recommend you each do all the exercises (we'll say more about that in Exercise 1) but you may still collaborate on a single answer and get checked off as a pair.
+However, for this lab, because it's primarily focused on familiarizing yourself with the programming environment, we recommend you each do all the exercises (we'll say more about that in Exercise 1) but you may still collaborate on a single answer and get checked off as a pair, or you may just work on the lab yourelf without a partner.
+Don't worry if you don't have someone to work with right now; the lab TAs will be discussing choosing partners further in the lab session.

 FYI, information about how and when DEN students must submit their labs is at the end of this document.